 Backpacks also make excellent gift basket containers because they’re purpose-built to carry large amounts of gear.
 For a gift basket, a lightweight, packable backpack, like the Osprey Ultralight Stuff Pack is a solid choice.

 For presentation, you can fill the central compartment of the bag and the 2 exterior water bottle pockets up with various goodies.
-Then, long after you give your gift basket, the recipient can continue to enjoy this packable pack, which makes for an excellent addition to any camping gear list.
+Then, long after you give your gift basket, the recipient can continue to enjoy this packable pack, which makes for an excellent addition to any camping checklist.

 If you’re considering making a car camping themed gift basket, a camping cooler is an excellent choice.